dylanthai/Pong/README.md

 # Pong
-Recreate the arcade game Pong in Python
+Recreate the arcade video game Pong using Python.

+Year: 2017

+I worked with Connor Harper.